 ● Step 4: Scrub the tough stains

-For really tough stains, you can use a brush to scrub them.
+For adamant stains, you can use a brush to scrub them.
 Scrubbing helps the detergent make its way into the bricks to remove these tougher stains.

 ● Step 5: Pressure wash the surface